survivejs/webpack-book/manuscript/output/02_library_output.md

 ...
 ```

-Note that `Demo`, the library name, isn’t used anywhere.
+Note that `Demo`, the library name, isn't used anywhere.
 As a result importing the module yields this:

 ```javascript
 { add: [Getter] }